Mohammad Abdul Mannan (Businessperson)

 - The Islamic Bank of Bangladesh.

 - Application of the principles of the Islamic economics and Sharia

-principles in the Islamic Bank
+principles in the Islamic Bank of Bangladesh.

 Sample of the sub-subject: Mohammad Abdul Mannan